Frequently Asked Questions

 CWOD stands for Class Workout of the Day.
 It is normally a “metcon” (metabolic conditioning workout) that will get your heart rate up, get you sweating and working hard!

-I’m a woman.
-Will weightlifting make me big and bulky?
+I'm a woman.
+Will lifting weights make me bulky?

-I’m nervous about working out in front of people.
-I don’t want to be judged/embarrassed/etc.
+I'm nervous about working out in front of people.
+I don't want to be judged/I'm embarrassed.

 You’ll find that here at CrossFit Cambridge it’s a very welcoming environment!
 We know each other by name and support each other during our workouts.
 Everyone roots for each other and wants the other to succeed.
 There is no judgement, only support!

-I’ve done CrossFit before.
-Do I need to do the one-on-one sessions?
+I've done CrossFit before.
+Do I need the 3 introductory sessions?

 Most likely not, but we would still like to assess your movements before we make the final decision.

 What about abs?
-You guys don’t do situps that often.
-How will I get my six pack?
+You don't do sit ups very often.

 Why do you only ever post one workout?
 Isn't everyone different?